BensThoughts/next-mdx-filesystem/README.md

 `description`: the description as given in the index.yaml file stored in the directory or `null` if no description or index.yaml is given.

-`mdxArticles`: an array of every .mdx article that is stored in this directory.
+`mdxFiles`: an array of every .mdx article that is stored in this directory.

 `directories`: an array of `DirectoryTree<T>`s that are sub-directories within the current directory.